RobinU434/Config2Class/README.md

          learning_rate: 0.0001
 ```

 Here we use the API of [OmegaConf](https://omegaconf.readthedocs.io/en/2.3_branch/).
 Therefor you are allowed to use all kinds of funny stuff like custom evaluators or missing value imputation or merging config files from multiple files or .... .
 Please note for the last one is no tested feature for merging configs from multiple files into one big structured config.

-### Hydra Integration

-Additionally we support now a Hydra integration where provide functions to add the hydra ArgumentParser to your custom parser.
-> **_Note:_** Please note this feature is still underdevelopment.
-Therefor please be careful while merging those two argument parser and setup the wrapper function.
-A rough example can be examined [here](usage_examples/hydra_integration.py)

 ### Service

+> **_Note:_** Please note this feature is still underdevelopment under the new API.
+There can be unforeseen behavior with this command.
+Please be careful

 This service monitors the requested configuration file.
 If the services detects changes in the file it will automatically write those changes into the specified `output.py`.
 You can start the service for example with: